adopted-ember-addons/ember-infinity/README.md

 });
 ```

-Moreover, if you want to intelligently cache your infinity model, pass `{ cache: timestamp }` and we will return the cached collection if the future timestamp is less than the current time (in ms) if your users revisit the same route.
+Moreover, if you want to intelligently cache your infinity model, pass `{ infinityCache: timestamp }` and we will return the cached collection if the future timestamp is less than the current time (in ms) if your users revisit the same route.

 ```js
 import Route from '@ember/routing/route';